LongTarget/Fasim-LongTarget/README.md

 ./fasim -f testDNA.fa -s H19.fa -O output/ -c 6000 -i 70 -S 1.0 -nt 25 -na 1000 -pc 1 -pt -500 -ds 10 -lg 60
 ```

-In this command, output path is output/, cut sequence's length is 6000, identity is 70%, stability is 1.0, ntMin is 25 nt, ntMax is 1000 nt, penaltyC is 1, penaltyT is -500, distance between TFOs is 10, min length of triplexes is 60 (for more details about parameters, visit the website http://lncRNA.smu.edu.cn).
+In this command, output path is output/ (pre-created directory), cut sequence's length is 6000, identity is 70%, stability is 1.0, ntMin is 25 nt, ntMax is 1000 nt, penaltyC is 1, penaltyT is -500, distance between TFOs is 10, min length of triplexes is 60 (for more details about parameters, visit the website http://lncRNA.smu.edu.cn).

 ## Help information
 Here is a brief explanation of the command line arguments: